Buka Buka Island: Flora and fauna

-Buka Buka Island is home to a range of marine fauna, as mentioned in several historical records.
-The island is noted as one of the recorded locations for Etrumeus albulina, a species of round herring, and forms part of the habitat range for Pinjalo pinjalo, a type of snapper.
-It is also included in the distribution range of Acanthurus pyroferus, a surgeonfish species, and Callyodon oviceps, a parrotfish documented by de Beaufort in 1910.
+Buka Buka Island supports both terrestrial and marine fauna.
+Historical records identify the island as one of the recorded locations for Etrumeus albulina, a species of round herring, and as part of the recorded range of Pinjalo pinjalo, a species of snapper.

+The island is also included in historical distribution records for Acanthurus pyroferus, a species of surgeonfish, and Callyodon oviceps, a parrotfish documented by de Beaufort in 1910.

+Sea turtles occur in the waters around the island, and their capture has been identified as a local conservation concern.

+Terrestrial fauna observed on the island include the Sulawesi bear cuscus (Ailurops ursinus), the coconut crab (Birgus latro), the reticulated python (Malayopython reticulatus) and the Togian water monitor (Varanus togianus).